tequilarista/pony/README.md

 "You can't have a pony (except you can)"

-A tool for fast logging of JIRA tasks to track support interrupts
+A tool for fast logging of JIRA tasks to track support interrupts.
+Opens and closes tickets in a single action, adds a "HelpTicket" label for ease of querying.

+Usage: pony [options]

+Options:
+  -h, --help     show this help message and exit
+  -u <user>      name of user needing assistance.
+  -c <comment>   brief description of the task, will be used as the bug
+                 summary
+  -d <duration>  amount of time spent, i.e.: 2h, 3d, 1w (optional)
+  -v             tell jira CLI to run verbosely

+% pony -u joe.developer -c "debugged weird config problem breaking local build" -d 4h HelpTicket ABC-1234 succesfully logged!

 Requirements
 =============